get-set-fetch/get-set-fetch/README.md

     await site.save();
   }

-  // keep crawling site until there are no more resources to crawl await site.crawl();
+  // keep crawling the site until there are no more resources to crawl await site.crawl();
 }